 Kev’s Review of the La Marzocco Linea Mini

-La Marzocco Linea Mini, that’s four words that will conjure up a particular feeling for several would-be LMLM owners.
-Possibly a sensation of anticipation about one day owning this Iconic espresso coffee machine or a sensation of frustration about the truth that you’ve still not won the Euro Millions and therefore still don’t have one of these in your kitchen.
+La Marzocco Linea Mini, that’s four words that will conjure up a particular feeling for a lot of would-be LMLM owners.
+Possibly a sensation of anticipation about one day owning this Iconic espresso coffee machine or a feeling of frustration about the fact that you’ve still not won the Euro Millions and therefore still don’t have one of these in your kitchen.
 In any case, if you’re looking for a warts ‘n all review of the La Marzocco Line Mini, look no further.

-The La Marzocco Linea Mini is the compact, home espresso machine from commercial espresso coffee machine manufacturer La Marzocco.
-Its position as an Icon in the home barista world I think comes from the Iconic status of the La Marzocco Linea Classic, the inspiration for the LMLM.
+The La Marzocco Linea Mini is the compact, home espresso machine from commercial espresso machine manufacturer La Marzocco.
+Its position as an Icon in the home barista world I think originates from the Iconic status of the La Marzocco Linea Classic, the inspiration for the LMLM.

-For this reason, then, it’s no surprise that lots of people who own the LMLM (due to the fact that I can’t be bothered continuing to type La Marzocco Linea Mini) tend to be baristas or ex-baristas, not literally the similarity with the commercial La Marzocco machines, nevertheless the similarity with commercial machines in general.
+For this reason, then, it’s no surprise that a number of people who own the LMLM (because I can’t be bothered continuing to type La Marzocco Linea Mini) tend to be baristas or ex-baristas, not just the similarity with the commercial La Marzocco machines, but the similarity with commercial machines in general.
 If you’re used to using commercial espresso machines, utilizing the LMLM will be an really familiar experience.

-So, yeah yeah, it’s a well-known machine, it has a certain level of cult status, but what is the LMLM in fact like to utilize, is it worth the investment, are you right to have this in your sights as the machine to own soon, or to own ultimately when your “upgradeitis” ultimately reaches that point?
+So, yeah yeah, it’s a well-known machine, it has a certain level of cult status, but what is the LMLM actually like to use, is it worth the investment, are you right to have this in your sights as the machine to own soon, or to own eventually when your “upgradeitis” ultimately reaches that point?
 Let’s find out…

 Kev’s La Marzocco Linea Mini Review